jlmelville/sneer/docs/input-initialization.md

 as the bandwidth or variance, and as it gets larger, the spread of the gaussian increases.
-Other times you'll see the parameter referred to as the "precision", which is the inverse of the squared bandwidth, and hence the larger the precision is, the "tighter" the distribution.
+Other times you'll see the parameter referred to as the "precision", which is the inverse of the squared bandwidth, and hence the larger the precision is, the faster it decays.
 The `sneer` options refer to it as the precision, so I'll try not to refer to it in other ways, unless it makes the discussion clearer.